joshualent/joshualent/SITE_README.md

 # Website

 My personal site built with [Docusaurus](https://docusaurus.io/).
-It includes a portfolio page, my personal wiki, a blog, and some writing snippets.
+It includes a portfolio page, my personal wiki, a blog, and some snippets including TIL and brief opinion pieces.

 ## Development